BraianStrak/rails-mini-facebook/README.md

 # Rails-mini-facebook
 This is the final project of The Odin Project rails development course.
-The features of the program:
+The features of the application:

 ## Completed: